 Are you one of those people who loves to beef up on the history of the places you’re going to visit on your trip?
 Whether it’s the History section in a Lonely Planet guidebook or a deeper delve into the literature of the country, any insight you gain into your destination will pay off.
 You’ll have a much better understanding of the people and the culture if you’ve done some reading.

-The arrival of this little book a couple of weeks ago, A Morocco Anthology: Travel Writing through the Centuries, edited by Martin Rose, prompted me to draw up a list of books in English about Morocco so that visitors can explore as much as possible.
+The arrival of this book a couple of weeks ago, Tangier, from the Romans to the Rolling Stones, by Richard Hamilton, prompted me to draw up a list of books in English about Morocco so that visitors can explore as much as possible.

 There’s a wealth of books about the Morocco that was.
 Fatima Mernissi’s Dreams of Trespass: Tales of a Harem Girlhood stands out as a vignette of life in the Fez medina in the 1950s.
 And who can resist the true story of a young English woman, Emily Keene, coming to Tangier as a governess in 1872 and marrying the Cherif of Ouazzane?
 Her tale is told by Khalid Berkaoui in The British Bride of Tangier, with its splendidly Orientalist cover.
 Gavin Maxwell’s Lords of the Atlas is a thumpingly good yarn about the brutal Glaoui family who rose to power in the High Atlas, only to fall miserably out of favour after the Protectorate years.